facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 ```

 ### Deleting the image
-Now that we have everything that we need, we can finally use the `delete-image.sh`; it requires three arguments:
+Now that we have everything that we need, we can finally use the `delete-image.sh` script; it requires three arguments:

  * the full image name (again)
  * the SHA digest of the manifest